What Types of Master’s in Education Degrees Can You Get?

 Which Type of Master’s in Education Degree Is Right for You?

-When choosing what type of master's in education to get, it's important to reflect on what interests you and what your career goals are.
+When choosing what type of master’s in education to get, it’s important to reflect on your interests and your career goals.
 Think about what kind of roles you are looking for and what kind of salary you hope to earn.
+You might also consider whether any in-demand education careers appeal to you.

 If your goal is to step away from the classroom and work in a high-level administrative role, then a master’s in educational leadership could be the right fit.
 Or, if you want to work with young children, consider a degree in early childhood education.